 We are creatures of habit, and most of us find comfort in regularity.
 But, is this a good thing?
 How much did you do today at work that was simply a repetition of yesterday?
 Did you drive the same route to work?
 Did you park in the same space and walk the same daily path?
 Was the order of your morning leasing office routine the same?

 While we need our routines, it is also important to contrast them with something out of the ordinary every once in a while.
-When we choose to do something different – to walk into unknown territory – great things can happen.
+When we choose to do something different in multifamily training – to walk into unknown territory – great things can happen.
 Problems can be solved.
 New ideas are born.
 Musician Joe Bonamassa once said, “If I feel like things are getting into a routine, I want them to be different.
 I need to keep improving and keep moving forward.”